-We carry out NSAI certified air tightness tests for buildings (Thermal Performance of Buildings - Determination of Air Permeability of Buildings - Fan
+We perform NSAI certified air tightness tests for buildings (Thermal Performance of Buildings - Determination of Air Permeability of Buildings - Fan Pressurization

 prodomo Ireland´s official NSAI file number is 1.91.081

 You can find more details about the scheme on the official NSAI website.

 To achieve a good final test result, we recommend a preleminary test of the building during the construction stage.
 Because of the fact that the final test (official test according to Part L, for inclusion in BER) has to be made at the very end of the construction phase, the option to eliminate potential leakages is very limited.

 There are two main values, regarding the air tightness of buildings - the air change rate (𝑛) and the air permeability (𝑞𝐸).